Probing Hilbert Space Fragmentation with Strongly Interacting Rydberg Atoms: Toward experimental observation

 \section{Toward experimental observation}

 ~ The rapid progresses in Rydberg tweezer array setups, including the individual addressability and the improved atomic coherence \cite{evered2023high}, have enabled quantum simulation of many-body dynamics with single-site resolution at an intermediately long time scale.
 In this section, we discuss how to probe the ergodicity of the fragmented Hilbert space through many-body quench dynamics in a realistic Rydberg setup with experimentally feasible parameters $\Omega =2\pi\times 5~$MHz, $\Delta = 4\Omega$, and $V=0.2\Delta$.
 For a coherence time $T\sim 30~\mu$s, one can achieve an interaction-to-decay ratio $J_P T \sim 10$, which is sufficient for observing signatures of the phenomena discussed in the previous sections, as we will show below.
+Since our scheme considers states beyond the blockade regime, the repulsive forces between NN Rydberg excitations could affect the long-time dynamics.
+To suppress such a motional decoherence, state-independent trapping \cite{barredo2020three} and cooling \cite{belyansky2019nondestructive} of the atoms can be applied.

 Note that the single-site-resolved fluorescence imaging permits extraction of any local observables \cite{browaeys2020many}, e.g., the Rydberg density $\langle n_i\rangle$, from the experiment.
 This allows us to characterize the thermalization in terms of the magnetization imbalance operator $\mathcal{I}$, which is defined as